turmon/Exosims-Sandbox/README.md

 # EXOSIMS Sandbox

-This is the code making up an Exosims "Sandbox" -- a directory containing scripts (JSON-encoded parameter files) that drive Exosims simulation runs, source code that performs runs and analysis, and support code for display of results over a browser interface.
+This is the code making up an EXOSIMS "Sandbox" -- a directory containing scripts (JSON-encoded parameter files) that drive EXOSIMS simulation runs, source code that performs runs and analysis, and support code for display of results over a browser interface.